What is happening in Sudan? The crisis explained

-Little sign of compromise between warring factions as foreign governments race to shutter embassies and evacuate diplomats and citizens with violence intensifying
+Warring factions observe fragile truce as foreign governments shutter embassies and race to evacuate their diplomats and citizens

-Fighting has erupted in Sudan’s capital city Khartoum and other sites across the country this month as powerful rival military factions battle for control of the African nation and its future.
+Fighting has erupted in Sudan’s capital city Khartoum and across the country this month as powerful rival military factions battle for control of the African nation and its future.

-So far, over 420 people, including 264 civilians, have been killed in the conflict and over 3,700 wounded.
+The sudden slide into violence between the Sudanese army and a paramilitary group called Rapid Support Forces (RSF) stranded thousands of foreigners, including diplomats and aid workers in the country, with the UK, US, France, Germany, Italy, Greece, Egypt, Saudi Arabia and the Gulf states among those closing embassies and racing to evacuate their nationals.

 Follow our live blog for latest updates

-The sudden slide into violence between the Sudanese army and a paramilitary group called Rapid Support Forces (RSF) has stranded thousands of foreigners, including diplomats and aid workers in the country, with the UK, US, France, Germany, Italy, Greece, Egypt, Saudi Arabia and the Gulf states among those closing their embassies and working to evacuate their nationals.

-Evacuations are currently being made by air and via the Port Sudan on the Red Sea, which is about 500 miles northeast of Khartoum by road, but are complicated by the fact that most major airports have become battlegrounds and movement out of the capital has proved perilous.
+More than 450 people have been killed in the conflict and another 4,000 wounded so far, according to the World Health Organisation.

+A brief 72-hour ceasefire has been declared to allow for the evacuations to take place, with negotiations currently underway to extend its duration.

-British families caught up in the fighting have accused the UK government of “abandoning” them, although prime minister Rishi Sunak has praised diplomatic efforts to secure them safe passage, with foreign secretary James Cleverly involved in ongoing negotiations and Foreign Office minister Andrew Mitchell assuring them that all avenues are being pursued.
+British families caught up in the fighting had initially accused the UK government of “abandoning” them, despite reassurances from prime minister Rishi Sunak and the Foreign Office that talks were underway to bring them home.

+After the truce was agreed between the two factions, the UK was able to airlift 536 citizens to safety, with foreign secretary James Cleverly now urging British nationals who may be “hesitant” or “weighing up their options” to make their way to Wadi Seidna, where there are “planes and capacity” in place to get people out.

-Alicia Kearns, Tory chairwoman of the Commons Foreign Affairs Committee, has told BBC Radio 4’s Today programme that the number of people hoping to be evacuated could be “3,000, 4,000 plus”, adding that those on the ground were living in “abject fear”, had little food and water left and even been reduced to killing their pets in some cases “because they’re worried they’re going to starve”.
+Alicia Kearns, chair of the Commons Foreign Affairs Committee, told BBC Radio 4’s Today programme that the number of British people hoping to be evacuated could total “3,000, 4,000 plus”, adding that those on the ground were living in “abject fear”, had little food and water left and even been reduced to killing their pets in some cases “because they’re worried they’re going to starve”.

-One man told the BBC he had been put on a bus by his employer because “we’ve had absolutely nothing but nonsense from the government”.

-The family of Trillian Clifford, an American teacher trapped in Sudan with her infant daughter, has meanwhile told The Independent she is “terrified out of her mind” and appealed to the State Department to rescue her.

 What’s going on in Sudan?